Mastermegamind/tactical-3-point-game/.history/GAME_DOCUMENTATION_20251227140948.md

-# Okwe - Tactical Pebble Game - Complete Documentation
+# Tactical Pebble Game - Complete Documentation

 ## Overview
 A strategic two-player tic-tac-toe variant where players place and move pebbles on a 3x3 grid.
 The game has two distinct phases: placement and movement.